Definition of Take:

 - Taking or attempting to take game with live decoys, recorded game calls or sounds, set guns, artificial lights, nets, traps, snares, drugs or poisons

 - Shooting from vehicles, powerboats or sailboats moving under power.
-Motors must be shut off or sails furled, and the vessel’s progress must cease from such motor or sail before hunters may take wildlife.
+Motors must be shut off or sails furled, and the vessel’s progress must cease from such motor or sail before hunters may take game.

-- Hunting turkeys with dogs
+- Hunting turkeys and bears with dogs

 - Taking turkeys while they are on the roost